-Internal evaluation shall be based on attendance, clinical diary, log book and learning conference.

-External evaluation: Spot test, OSCE, Record, Viva-voce, case work
+- Internal evaluation shall be based on attendance, clinical diary, log book and learning conference. - External evaluation: Spot test, OSCE, Record, Viva-voce, case work

-B3.6 Clinicals in Audiology
+Semester -III B 3.6 Clinicals in Audiology

-Marks - 100

-General considerations:

-Exposure is primarily aimed to be linked to the theory courses covered in the semester, however, not just limited to these areas.
-After completion of clinical postings in auditory diagnostics and auditory rehabilitation, the student will Know (concept), know how (ability to apply), show (demonstrate in a clinical diary/log book), and do (perform on patients/ client contacts) the following: Know:
+- Exposure is primarily aimed to be linked to the theory courses covered in the semester, however, not just limited to these areas. - After completion of clinical postings in auditory diagnostics and auditory rehabilitation, the student will Know (concept), know how (ability to apply), show (demonstrate in a clinical diary/log book), and do (perform on patients/ client contacts) the following:

-Methods to calibrate audiometer.

-Materials commonly employed in speech audiometry.

-Calculation pure tone average, % of hearing loss, minimum and maximum masking levels.
-Different types of hearing loss and its common causes Know-how:
+- 1. Methods to calibrate audiometer. - 2.
+Materials commonly employed in speech audiometry. - 3.
+Calculation pure tone average, % of hearing loss, minimum and maximum masking levels. - 4.
+Different types of hearing loss and its common causes

-To obtain detailed case history from clients or parents/guardians.
-To carryout commonly used tuning fork tests.

-To administer pure tone audiometry including appropriate masking techniques on adults using at least techniques To administer tests to find out speech reception threshold, speech identification scores, most comfortable and uncomfortable levels on adults.
-Show:
+- 1. To obtain detailed case history from clients or parents/guardians. - 2.
+To carryout commonly used tuning fork tests. - 3.
+To administer pure tone audiometry including appropriate masking techniques on adults using at least techniques - 4.
+To administer tests to find out speech reception threshold, speech identification scores, most comfortable and uncomfortable levels on adults.

-Plotting of audiograms with different degree and type with appropriate symbols - 2 audiograms per degree and type Detailed case history taken and its analysis Calculation degree, type and percentage of hearing loss on 5 sample conditions Do:
+- 1. Plotting of audiograms with different degree and type with appropriate symbols -2audiograms per degree and type - 2.
+Detailed case history taken and its analysis - 3.
+Calculation degree, type and percentage of hearing loss on 5 sample conditions Do

-Case history on at least 5 adults and 3 children with hearing disorders Tuning fork test on at least 2 individuals with conductive and 2 individuals with sensorineural hearing loss Pure tone audiometry with appropriate masking on 5 individuals with conductive, 5 individuals SN hearing loss and 3 individuals with unilateral/asymmetric hearing loss - 5 Evaluation:
+1. Case history on at least 5 adults and 3 children with hearing disorders

+- 2. Tuning fork test on at least 2 individuals with conductive and 2 individuals with sensori-neural hearing loss - 3.
+Pure tone audiometry with appropriate masking on 5 individuals with conductive, 5 individuals SN hearing loss and 3 individuals with unilateral/asymmetric hearing loss -5